VeenDuco/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD Candidate at the department of Methodology & Statistics of Utrecht University in the Netherlands.
+I currently hold a post-doctoral position at the department of Methodology & Statistics of Utrecht University in the Netherlands.
+From December until April I'm consulting as a scientific project manager for [Rick Grobbee](https://www.umcutrecht.nl/en/Research/Strategic-themes/Circulatory-Health/Prof-dr-Rick-Grobbee) at the University Medical Center Utrecht.
 My research interests lie primarily in the area of Bayesian statistics.
-My docteral projects under the supervision of [Rens van de Schoot](https://www.rensvandeschoot.com/) concerns the elicitation of expert judgements in the social sciences and we investigate expert-data (dis)agreements.
+My docteral thesis under the supervision of [Rens van de Schoot](https://www.rensvandeschoot.com/) concerned the use of Bayesian statistics, expert elicitation and information theory in the social sciences.
+I will defend my thesis on March 13 at the acadamy building in Utrecht.